 Initially training in costume design and construction at Perth Technical College and the Western Australian Academy of Performing Arts, she plied her trade in theatre, film and fashion before a sidestep into telecommunications and software development.

 Missing the touch of fabric, Nicole left IT to pursue a dream: Circa Vintage Clothing offered two hundreds years of Australian fashion, dressing interesting and creative people, supplying performance costume and museum artefacts.

 Her first book – ‘Love Vintage‘, published through Carter’s, won a bronze medal in the Independent Publisher awards (2010).
 Her second book ‘Style is Eternal‘ was published by Melbourne University Publishing.
 She’s also written for the Guardian, Vintage Made magazine and the National Gallery of Victoria.
 Oh, and hundreds of blog posts about vintage fashion.

-Focusing at last on education, Nicole returned to study and completed a short course on fashion curating at the V&A and is currently completing her Master’s degree in cultural heritage and museum studies at Deakin University.
-She wrote her thesis on the significance of a private costume collection.
+Nicole recently completed her Master’s degree in cultural heritage and museum studies at Deakin University.
+Her thesis was a significance assessment of the Loel Thomson private costume collection.